 Is not its kitsch was almost an intentional debasement of the nation it seemed to celebrate, promoting values inherently foreign to democracy?

-For the deeply undemocratic and openly autocratic nature of such statuary of public spectacle, far from learning the lessons of Ozymandias, seem to proclaim sovereign rule by their immensity alone, and assert their majesty by openly offering exclusionary more than inclusionary models of national identity and nationhood to do so.
+he deeply undemocratic and openly autocratic nature of such statuary of public spectacle, and indeed the circular nature of the spectacle in affirming its own sense of grandiosity, was in a weird way a practice of silencing: far from learning lessons from Ozymandias, they proclaim sovereign rule by their immensity, asserting majesty by openly offering exclusionary more than inclusionary models of national identity and nationhood to do so.

 This was a false memory of nationhood, indeed, and an art of democratic forgetting, an exorcism of Republicanism, perhaps, a statement of grandiosity that did far more in alienating the country from observers, and in daunting them with an image of non-state powers, the accumulation of massive wealth, accumulated not for the public good but by evading taxes, federal oversight, and appealing to a man that worked and affirmed his own centrality in the world far outside of the state.